 Approach.
 We will generate high-resolution time-course transcriptomic datasets from plants transiently treated with the NPK combinations selected in Aim 2: 1) High-N:High biomass, 2) Low-N:Low biomass, 3) Low-N:High biomass.
 To define the scale of the time-series, we will first use Q-PCR to monitor the expression of the early gene markers of biomass identified in Aim 2, on a fine-grain time scale, to pinpoint the smallest time intervals in which the expression of these genes varies significantly.
 This profiling will indicate which time-points to choose for the genome-wide expression experiments that will be analyzed using a state-space machine learning algorithm (need ref for state space method REF).
 We will then construct a causal model based on the transcriptome data, and will test it using “leave-out-last” validation.
 That is, we will create a model with all but the last time point and then predict expression changes from the penultimate to the last time point as done in Krouk et al., 2010.
 Such a test will allow us to estimate the predictive accuracy of our final model.
 We will use the resulting causal network to identify genes that have the most influence over early markers of biomass, and for metabolic pathways associated with biomass.
 The identified early, upstream master regulators of these genes and pathways will be prioritized for functional testing in Aim 4.

 Aim 3A.
 Generation of High Resolution Dynamic Transcriptome (HRDT) data.
 Arabidopsis seedlings grown on complete MS media for 12 days, will be transferred to NPK-free MS medium for 24 hours, and then treated with the 3 selected NPK combinations that result in the three N-Biomass states 1) High-N:High biomass, 2) Low-N:Low biomass, 3) Low-N: High biomass (as determined in Aim 2).
 RNA will be collected at 0, 3, 6, 9, 12, 15, 20, 25, 40, 45, and 60 min., following transfer to NPK media.
 “T0” (harvest time zero, before treatment) will be used as control.
 To select a subset of time-points for transcriptome analysis, the early molecular markers for biomass from Aim 2, will be monitored by QPCR.
 Based on these results, selected RNA samples (in biological duplicates) will be analyzed using Affymetrix ATH1 Chips or by Illumina Deep-sequencing, depending on costs at the time of assays.
 We will determine which genes vary significantly over the course of the time series for at least one of the three NPK combinations chosen in Aim 2.
-To assess significant variations, we will determine the variance for each gene and consider all genes that exceed a threshold CONSIDER FOR WHAT?
-(THIS NEEDS A DENNIS RESPONSE/EDIT) The value of that threshold will be determined by the quality of the leave-out-last test described below.
+To assess significant variations, we will determine the variance for each gene and infer a network for all genes that exceed a threshold.The value of that threshold will be determined by the quality of the leave-out-last test described below.
 The genes that will be selected following this criterion will be considered “NPK responsive” and will make up the nodes in the causal network generated in Aim 3B.